CSCfi/csc-user-guide/docs/data/allas.md

 By default a project is allowed to have 1000 buckets each of which can contain 100 000 objects.

+Allas storage service is provided over two different protocols, <b>Swift</b> and <b>S3</b>.
+Data uploaded using one protocol is visible with the other protocol.

+Each protocol has serveral different tools you can use.
+Here is a quick list of generic recommendations.

+*   If you have a choice, use the Swift protocol, it's better supported.
+*   In any case, settle on one protocol.
+Do not mix S3 and Swift.
+*   Avoind uppercase characters in the names of containers/buckets.
+*   It's better to store a few large objects than a lot of small objects.

+You can not have buckets with other buckets inside them.
+You can however make use of so called pseudo-folders.

+If an object name contains a forward slash "/", it is in many applications interpreted as a folder separator.
+For example, they are shown as folders listings when accessing the data through Pouta web interface.
+These pseudo-folders are automatically added if you upload whole folders with command line clients.

+For example, if you add two objects to a container

+cats/cat1.png
+cats/cat2.png

+listing the container will show a folder called "cats" and the two files within it.

+Please note!
+This means you can not have empty pseudo-folders, since they require at least one object inside them.

+## Clients

+There are several different ways of accessing object storage.
+We support both the Swift and S3 protocols to manage the data.
+Below is just a short list of tools.
+There are more.
+Client 	Usable 	Chapter In This User Guide 	Notes
+Web client 	Yes 	4.4.5.6 	Use via https://pouta.csc.fi python-swiftclient 	Yes 	4.4.5.5 	This is the recommended Swift client s3cmd 	Yes 	4.4.5.6

+This is the recommended S3 client.
+Use version 2.0.2 or later. python-swift library 	Yes 	4.4.5.7 libs3 	Yes python-openstackclient 	Yes aws-cli 	Yes 	  	aws-cli and the boto3 python library. nordugrid-arc-client 	No 	  	Can be used for grid jobs.
+Bug reports submitted. curl 	Yes 	  	Extremely simple to use with public objects and temporary URLs wget 	Yes 	  	Same as curl

 ## Using Allas in Puhti and Taito